 Chemogenomics is the study of drug and target discovery by using chemical compounds to probe and characterize proteomic functions (Bredel & Jacoby, 2004).
 Particularly in the field of drug discovery and drug repurposing, prediction of biologically active compounds is a critical task.
 Computational high-throughput screening can eliminate many compounds from wet-lab consideration, but even this screening can be time-consuming.
 PubChem (Bolton et al., 2008), a widely-used repository of molecular compound structures, has grown greatly since 2008.
 In July 2007, PubChem contained 10.3 million compounds.
 In October 2013, PubChem contained roughly 47 million compounds, while in December 2014 it contained 61.3 million compounds.

-We designed this compression and search framework around one of the standard techniques for high-throughput screening of potential drug com- pounds, the use of maximum common subgraph (MCS) to identify simi- lar motifs among molecules (Cao et al., 2008; Rahman et al., 2009).
+We designed a compression and search framework around one of the standard techniques for high-throughput screening of potential drug com- pounds, the use of maximum common subgraph (MCS) to identify simi- lar motifs among molecules (Cao et al., 2008; Rahman et al., 2009).
 We introduce Ammolite, a method for clustering molecular databases such as PubChem, and for quickly searching for similar molecular structures in compressed space.
 Ammolite demonstrates that entropy-scaling methods can be extended to data types that are not inherently sequence based.
 Ammolite is a practical tool that provides approximately a factor of 150 speed-up with greater than 92% accuracy compared to the popular SMSD (Rahman et al., 2009).

 MCS-based search of molecule databases typically matches pairs of molecules by Tanimoto distance (Rahman et al., 2009).
 Tanimoto distance obeys the triangle inequality, and is more useful in the domain of molecular graphs than other distance metrics such as graph distance (Bunke & Shearer, 1998).

-To compress a molecule database, we project the space of small molecules onto a subspace by removing nodes and edges that do not participate in simple cycles (Figure S).
+To compress a molecule database, we project the space of small molecules onto a subspace by removing nodes and edges that do not participate in simple cycles [AU: Perhaps clarify what happens to molecules that are not cyclic, such as most lipids] (Figure S2).
 Clusters are exactly pre-images of this projection operator (i.e., all molecules that are isomorphic after simplification form a cluster).
 Coarse search is performed by finding the MCS on this much smaller projection subspace.
 This step increases speed by reducing both the required number of MCS operations and the time required for each MCS operation, which scales with the size of the molecule.
 Further reduction in search time is accomplished by grouping clusters according to size of the molecules within; because Tanimoto distance relies on molecule size, clusters containing molecules significantly larger or smaller than the query need not be searched at all.

 The time required to cluster a large database such as PubChem is, nonetheless, significant; clustering the 306GB PubChem required approximately 400 hours on a 12-core Xeon X5690 running at 3.47GHz, and required 128GB RAM.
 However, this database can easily be appended to as new molecules become available, and the clustering time can be amortized over future queries.
 It is worth noting that this preprocessing of molecular graphs can cause the triangle inequality to be violated; while the distance function is a metric, the clustering does not respect that metric.
 Ammolite can be readily plugged into existing analysis pipelines for high-throughput drug screening.